simonjwright/ACATS/README.md

 This repository contains a version of the
 [Ada Conformity Assessment Test Suite][Ada-Auth] customised for use with FSF GCC.
+Eventually it's hoped they will replace the current GCC tests (based on ACATS 2.5).

-The current version is 4.1.
+The current version here is 4.1.

 ## Notes ##